stephanieballas/ISG5312FinalProject/README.md

 ## Introduction

-This project is a conceptual reproduction of Das et al. (2021), a whole exome sequencing (WES) study of canine osteosarcoma.
+This project is a reproduction of Das et al. (2021), a whole exome sequencing (WES) study of canine osteosarcoma.
 The original paper identifies recurrent somatic mutations across 26 paired tumor-normal samples and finds that TP53 missense mutations and immune pathway enrichment are associated with longer patient survival.

-This pipeline re-analyzes the same publicly available raw sequencing data, following GATK best practices for somatic short variant discovery, from raw FASTQ files through to functionally annotated variants.
+This pipeline re-analyzes the same publicly available raw sequencing data, from raw FASTQ files through to functionally annotated variants.

 > **Note:** This project was originally planned around a human glioblastoma dataset, but that dataset required dbGaP controlled access.
 After failing to identify a suitable publicly available human WES dataset, the project was redirected to this canine osteosarcoma WES dataset, which is fully public and well-documented.